constancefr/constancefr/README.md

 ### Hi there, I'm Constance!

-I'm a new student at the University of Edinburgh, embarking on my MSc in Computer Science 💻🤓.
+I'm a student at the University of Edinburgh powering through my MSc in Computer Science 💻🤓.
-I'm excited to learn more about data, machine learning and computer graphics with the ambition of finding ways to combine those in biomedical applications!
+I'm excited to learn more about machine learning and computer graphics and all ways of combining combine them.
+My latest interests revolve around biomedical imaging!

-Aside from class, I love meeting people with ideas different from mine, which is why I am getting involved in the entrepreneurial world.
-I'm also an amateur (although certainly good) baker 🍰, a climber 🧗‍♀️, and a traveller 🌍.

 Here's to the many challenging and exciting projects to come! 🥳
 <!--